1Picco/TV-Dynamic-Audio-Control-System/README.md

 ### Why the system is battery powered

-The battery is not used simply because the project is intended to be portable.
+The battery isn't used merely to make the project portable.

 During development, several different **5 V phone chargers/power supplies were tested as direct power sources for the Arduino**.